-This section of the school website provides a page with direct links to the mandatory information that Schools must publish - as per the DfE April 2016.
+This section of the school website provides a page with direct links to the mandatory information that Schools must publish - as per the DfE June 2017 guidance.
 As the information is spread throughout the website please find below details of the information and a link to it.
 Please click on the heading of each section to go direct to the information.

 Our school website home page includes:

 - the name of the member of staff who deals with queries from parents and other members of the public.
 Mrs Mallon is our Office Manager and Head's PA who will direct your call.